autumn-mck/site-astro/src/content/markdownPosts/blog/2024/14are05-review/index.md

 It's able to get bright enough for most of the time, but it's definitely too dim for direct sunlight (thankfully with the weather here, that's pretty rare)
 I don't have any fancy tools for measuring colour accuracy, but to me it's a good looking and well-balanced screen, what you'd expect from a decent IPS panel.
-Mine has no noticable uniformity issues, and the matte screen and good viewing angles have made it a great screen for my general use.
+Mine has no noticeable uniformity issues, and the matte screen and good viewing angles have made it a great screen for my general use.

 At 60Hz it's not any smoother than any of the rest of my monitors, but given the performance of the integrated graphics, it'd only really be the mouse cursor and moving windows around that would benefit.
 (Again at the price, I'm not really complaining or expecting better)